speakeasy-api/bluesky-ts/README.md

 - [`useConvosMuteMutation`](docs/sdks/convos/README.md#mute) - *This endpoint is part of the Bluesky Chat (DMs) APIs.
 Requests usually require authentication, are directed to the user's PDS intance, and proxied to the single central chat service by setting the appropriate service DID (`did:web:api.bsky.chat`) in the service proxying header.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*
+- [`useDidForProfile`](docs/sdks/atprotoidentity/README.md#resolvehandle) - *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

+Resolves a handle (domain name) to a DID.
-- [`useFeedFetch`](docs/sdks/feed/README.md#fetch) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+- [`useFeed`](docs/sdks/feed/README.md#fetch) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*